 ATAS vs Quantower

 The most direct comparison in the order flow space.
 ATAS has a slight edge in pure order flow depth — Smart Tape reassembly, HFT detection, and Footprint chart variety.
 Quantower has an edge in broker connectivity (60+ vs 25+), workspace customization, and copy trading.
 If order flow analysis is your primary focus, ATAS may be the better choice.
 If you need broader multi-asset, multi-broker flexibility, Quantower may be better.
+See our full ATAS vs Quantower comparison for the head-to-head.

 ATAS vs NinjaTrader